junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The door closes behind her with a flicker of Crowley's finger.

 Crowley goes back indulging himself in the amazing feelings of touching the tablets -- and he notices distinctively, that the demon tablet gives him even better feelings than the angel one.
 It makes his mind and body soothing and comfortable.
-He can almost see how it looks like when Hell wins and demons like him can walk the Earth free, but the vision isn't consistent, here and there, there are breaks and cracks in the image in his mind's eyes. *It must be because it's only a half.
+He can almost see how it looks like when Hell wins and demons like him can walk the Earth free, but the vision isn't consistent -- here and there, there are breaks and cracks in the image in his mind's eyes. *It must be because it's only a half.
 It will be his paradise when he got the other half back together.
 Then, that's how they'll win.*

 He stuffs the angel tablet into the hidden locked chamber under the throne, and holds the half demon tablet to his embrace.
 For once, he feels really good about himself and Hell and everything.
 He isn't even worried about Winchesters -- he can't even quite remember why he used to worry so much about them.
 They're just humans, after all.

-The secretary demon rushes down the corridor and runs into a guard demon -- he used to stand guarding Crowley's throne room.
+The secretary demon rushes down the corridor and runs into a patrolling guard demon -- he's been guarding Crowley's throne room since forever.

-"Is it just me, or the King seems different lately?" she asks.
+"Is it just me, or the King seems different lately?" she asks her fellow demon.

-"Definitely different now," the other demon answers.
+"Definitely different now," the other demon answers glumly.
 "Ever since he got those tablets.
 I've never seen him this warlike before, and I've known him for three hundred years now."

 "Yeah, that's what I'm worried about," the secretary demon sighs.
-But she still moves on to look for the other demon tablet as she's ordered.
+But she still moves on to look for the other demon tablet as she's ordered -- not like she has any choice.

 <br>

 Castiel isn't the only angel noticing that the giant letters near the dead prophets aren't for humans.

-They can't be -- they're too big.
+They can't be.
+They're too big.
 So they must be for flying beings who can read -- angels.

 Metatron notices them on the newspapers -- it's pretty impossible to miss anyway, as long as you read news.
 And it's making him worried.

 Thanks to Carver Edlund -- or, according to *The Monster at the End of This Book*, he should probably call that author Chuck, too, for that's his real name -- so, thanks to Chuck, and the very thorough, detailed descriptions in the books, even though Metatron has never met this demon named Crowley before, he has a pretty good idea what that demon is like.
 And from what he read, being able to double-cross Lilith and Lucifer, survive the Apocalypse, twice, make deals with Castiel *and* Raphael, *and* Leviathans, and survive all of these -- this is no ordinary demon.
 This is no ordinary King of Hell.
-This demon might be as bad as Lucifer, and right now, he's killing all prophets in Hell's name like it's nothing, like God and God's servants are all nothing.
-He's being serious about fighting against Heaven, and without any of the archangels left, and none of the tablets on their side, Metatron thinks, he doesn't think Heaven or angels can win.
-And if -- when -- Heaven loses, that would mean torture for all the angels, which also would mean him.
+This demon might be as bad as Lucifer or even worse, and right now, he's killing all prophets in Hell's name like it's nothing, like God and God's servants are all nothing.
+He's being serious and very open about fighting against Heaven, and without any of the archangels left, and none of the tablets on their side, Metatron worries -- he doesn't think Heaven or angels can win.
+And if -- when -- Heaven loses, that would mean eternal torture for all the angels, which also would mean him.

 Metatron clutches the newspapers and crumples them into paper balls.
 He has to do something.
 There is only one way.
-One way to keep himself safe from all of these things on Earth and in Hell, from Crowley, safer than hiding in the rural mountain area in Colorado -- he'll need to do that spell to seal Heaven, with only him safely inside, lock the door and throw the keys so Crowley can't find him.
-Something bad might happen to other angels, but that doesn't really matter.
+One way to keep himself safe from all of these things on Earth and in Hell, from Crowley, safer than hiding in the rural mountain area in Colorado -- he'll need to do that spell to seal Heaven, with only him safely inside, lock the door and throw the keys so Crowley can't find him or reach him.
+There might be some small side effect from that spell, but that doesn't really matter.

 And in order to do that spell, he'll need three ingredients.
 Metatron hums to himself, quite pleased now.
-He didn't plan this ahead of the time, but everything is just fitting perfectly for the new plan.
-The spell requires the heart of a love child of an angel and a human, angel's love symbol that would bring human love, and the grace of an angel who's in love with a human.
+He didn't plan this ahead of the time, but everything is just fitting perfectly for the new plan like fate, like it's meant to be.
+The spell requires the heart of a love child of an angel and a human, angel's love symbol that would bring human together, and the grace of an angel who's in love with a human.

 The first two are easy enough to find -- he knows exactly where to find a Nephilim (It just so happened and such a miracle that there's a Nephilim on Earth and Heaven's alarm for Nephilim has been turned off so this one isn't eliminated yet, he wonders who's the angel who's tasked to remove this Nephilim but simply turned off the alarm without doing so -- he has a suspicion this feels exactly like Castiel's MO), and it shouldn't be too much of a trouble to find a Cupid and *persuade* them to give up the things Cupid exists for (He knows a thing or two about friendly and unfriendly persuasion).
 As for the third one, Dean's swear makes it just so perfectly ready; Metatron is sure Castiel's grace will be the exact right ingredient the spell needs, and he's just as sure that the kiss would happen sooner or later, it's just a matter of time, based on all that he's read about those two.
-Except, now he really needs it to be sooner, so he'll probably give those two a kick, just to speed things up a bit.
+Except, now he really needs it to be sooner, so he'll probably give those two a little push, just to speed things up a bit.
 He'll work on them later.

 The crepe at the restaurant the Nephilim works in is decent, but the fight afterward is a little unnecessarily nasty.
 Metatron doesn't quite enjoy anything so hands-on, but it's a means to an end.
 If it's to keep himself safe once and for all?
 Stabbing the girl and grabbing her heart from her chest isn't too big of a problem.

 The Nephilim is no match to him -- even though he got a punch in the face and thrown back ten feet.
 Metatron still manages to stab the blade right through her chest, so deep that even his hand goes through the wound.
-The heart is still beating when he grabs it.
+The heart is still beating when he clutches it.
 The Nephilim gasps and looks down, watching her heart getting torn out of her body, only then does she fall to the ground and stop breathing.

-Metatron wipes his bloody hand on the Nephilim's cloth and pockets the heart in his interdimensional pocket.
-"Just so you know, it's nothing personal and absolutely not me unsatisfied with the crepes," he tells the body on the ground and leaves for Houston, Texas, next.
+Metatron wipes his bloody hand on the Nephilim's clothes and pockets the heart in his interdimensional pocket.
+"Just so you know, it's nothing personal and absolutely not me being unsatisfied with the crepes," he tells the body on the ground and leaves for Houston, Texas next.

-The Cherubs are quite loud about their task assignment and next target, and it's not difficult to find the one tasked to give that human bartender a love arrow to the heart before she goes into the bar.
+The Cherubs are quite loud about their task assignment and their next target, and it's not difficult to find the one tasked to give that human bartender a love arrow to the heart before she goes into the bar.
 The Cupid -- name's Gail -- is startled when Metatron stops her at the delivery door.

 "I need your bow," Metatron cuts straight.